 Letters of recommendation frequently appear as a requirement on college applications.
 You’ll usually need one to three of these reference letters when you’re applying for an undergraduate program or, sometimes, graduate school.

-Watch this to learn more about what a letter of recommendation is, and what makes a letter effective.
+Watch this to learn more about what a letter of recommendation is and what makes a letter effective.

-When you’re applying for a job, your former managers or supervisors often make the best letter writers.
+When applying for a job, your former managers or supervisors often make the best letter writers.
 The closer the former job aligns with the role you’re applying for, the better.
-If you decide to ask a current or former coworker, try to choose someone with more years of professional experience than you.
+If you ask a current or former coworker, try to choose someone with more years of professional experience than you.
 They’ll be able to endorse you with greater authority.

 One of the best ways to get a strong recommendation is to make it easy for the person doing the writing to highlight your accomplishments and personal strengths.
 One easy way to do this is by providing a copy of your academic transcripts and resume to the person writing your letter.